coleychi/blackjack/README.md

 ## Known Issues
 - Dealer's hand reveals almost instantly if player has a blackjack on the initial hand
 - Duplicate game logic (player and dealer conditions are defined separately)
+- Bet buttons do not unlock if player wins the round on which he gambled all his money

 ## Notes
 - Author: Nicole Chiang